desireetreichler/githubSoftwareCarpentry/README.md

 https://github.com/desireetreichler/guacamole-recipe/blob/master/instructions#L4

 Issues: (tab)
 Create a new task to to.
 Written in markdown.
-You can also assign this to a person and discuss it interactively (in comments)
+You can also assign this to a person and discuss it interactively (in comments) When closing issues, you can refer to pull requests/issues (see below) by typing hashtag, then a list of all linkable actions pops up.

+New branch: create one to try out things.
+Can be merged later!
+* either in the main project view manually
+* or when commiting a change - instead of pushing it onto the master branch.
+Usually followed by the invitation to create a new pull request, good practice.

 Pull requests: (tab)
-Requires that first a new branch is opened, and something is changed there - for example, the instructions list.
+(requires that first a new branch is opened, and something is changed there - for example, the instructions list) Create a pull request: will show up as a commit, and give everyone the opportunity to comment on it.
+Reviewing pull requests: check the changes and comment on them interactively.
+In the comments, you can refer to an issue by typing hashtag for a list of linkable actions.
+It is also possible to request the changes and block the pull request until the reviews are done!
+Following step: confirm merge - can be the same person, or someone else, or the owner of the project, subject to internal customs/rules in the collaboration project (:

+Conflicts: If a pull request results in a conflict (because the two branches edit the same line), this ought to be resolved - there is an option to do this in an editor (link comes up), manually.
+If ignored, some remaining conflict text (lots of >>> and ===) will stay in the file!

+Collaborate with a project that I am not officially collaborator on:

-To print it: plugin in chrome, or clone it locally and use the tools there.
+To print this in a formatted style: plugin in chrome, or clone it locally and use the tools there.